Thru-Hiking

 Register for “The Birches” Campsite at the BSP entry kiosk just beyond Abol Bridge.

-This campsite in BSP is available on a first-come, first-served basis for northbound A.T. hikers who have continuously hiked at least 100 miles without leaving the Trail corridor.
+This campsite in BSP is available on a first-come, first-served basis to northbound A.T. hikers who have not left the Trail corridor since Monson.
 The sign-up kiosk is located on the A.T. approximately 0.7 miles north of Abol Bridge.
+It is $10 per person (cash only).

-• Southbound hikers and northbound hikers who leave the Trail corridor in the 100 Mile Wilderness should contact BSP to make a campground or day-use reservation to complete their hike.
+- Southbound A.T. hikers and northbound hikers who leave the Trail corridor in the 100 Mile Wilderness should contact BSP to make a campground or day-use reservation to complete their hike.

-Register your hike and pick up your free A.T. hiker permit at Katahdin Stream Campground Ranger Station before you summit.
+Register your hike and pick up your free Long Distance Hiker Permit at Katahdin Stream Campground Ranger Station before you summit.

 Bonus: the ranger station has daypacks so you don’t have to lug your entire pack up the mountain.